-Easy Pasta Salad features tri-color pasta studded with diced olives and pimentos in a zesty homemade Italian dressing for a versatile summer side dish recipe!
+Easy Pasta Salad features tri-color rotini studded with diced olives and pimentos in a zesty homemade Italian dressing for a versatile summer side dish!

-Pasta salad season is upon us, and today I'm sharing a simple, tasty, new recipe to enjoy at all of your upcoming picnics, potlucks, and barbecues.
-Because what says summer like cold pasta salad?
+Pasta salad season is upon us!
+So today I'm sharing a simple, tasty, new recipe to enjoy at all of your upcoming picnics, potlucks, and barbecues.
+Because what says summer like cold pasta salad...particularly Easy Pasta Salad?!

 I happen to think that pasta salad is the quintessential side dish for any spring or summer meal or get-together.
-Whether a warm-weather cookout, a lively pool party, a Memorial Day or Independence Day bash, or family dining al fresco, Easy Pasta Salad is the perfect side dish for barbecue, burgers, sandwiches, wraps, and so much more!
+Whether a warm-weather cookout, a lively pool party, a Memorial Day or Independence Day bash, or family dining al fresco, this is the perfect side dish for barbecue, burgers, sandwiches, wraps, and so much more!

-And guess what that pasta salad contained?
-Tri-color rotini, an Italian-ish dressing, and small pieces of diced olives!
-The Easy Pasta Salad I'm sharing here today is actually much more flavorful than the pasta salad from my college years, with extra olives, the addition of pimentos, and a bit of Parmesan.
+And guess what that side dish contained?
+Tri-color rotini, an Italian dressing, and small pieces of diced olives!
+The recipe I'm sharing here today is actually much more flavorful than the one from my college years, with extra olives, the addition of pimentos, and a bit of Parmesan.
 But it's still simple enough to complement a wide variety of main dishes...and it's so darn good!

 Since I was going for zesty flavor in my copycat rendition, I used both stuffed green olives and black Kalamata olives.
-Finely dicing the olives allows them to become more evenly distributed throughout the pasta so that they don't overwhelm the other ingredients.
+Finely dicing the olives allows them to become more evenly distributed throughout the dish.
+Because you don't want olives overwhelming the other ingredients!
 And of course, you may always adjust the amount of olives to your liking, adding more or less to taste.

 Any time I make pasta salad, I initially stir in about two-thirds of the dressing, pop the bowl in the fridge, and then add the rest of the dressing just before serving.
-I prefer my pasta salad chilled, but much of the dressing gets absorbed into the pasta while it hangs out in the refrigerator.
-So I have found that if I reserve a bit of the dressing and stir it in just before mealtime, the resulting pasta salad isn't overly dry and ends up with better flavor.
+I prefer my pasta salad chilled.
+However, much of the dressing gets absorbed into the pasta while it hangs out in the refrigerator.
+So I have found that if I reserve a bit of the dressing and stir it in just before mealtime, the resulting side dish isn't overly dry and ends up with better flavor.

-So if you're looking for a basic, versatile, summer side dish recipe, this Easy Pasta Salad is for you!
+So if you're looking for a basic, versatile, summer side dish recipe, this recipe is for you!
 It's full of zippy flavor and it's quick to throw together.
-But if you're looking for a fancier pasta salad loaded with plenty o' goodies, I've got quite a few of those, too.😊 Whichever way you decide to go, Happy Pasta Salad Season!
+But if you're looking for a fancier pasta salad loaded with plenty o' goodies, I've got quite a few of those, too.
+Enjoy, friends!

 Helpful Tips, Tricks, & Equipment